-Tom is currently teaching Real Estate Finance and Investments and Real Estate Economics in the MBA Program at Leeds.
-He is also teaching Real Estate Finance and Investments to undergraduates at Leeds.
+Tom taught Real Estate Finance and Investments and Real Estate Economics in the MBA Program at Leeds.
+He also taught Real Estate Finance and Investments to undergraduates at Leeds.
 He has taught courses in Real Estate Fundamentals, Real Estate Markets and Valuation, Real Estate Development, Commercial Mortgage Backed Securities, Managerial Economics and Macroeconomics.
 In the spring of 2009, Tom began teaching an ARGUS-DCF Certification course for University of Colorado (CU) real estate students.
 ARGUS-DCF is an income property investment/valuation software package that is very popular in the real estate industry.
-Tom has had 75 students enrolled in five separate ARGUS-DCF Certification classes (a mix of CU undergraduates, CU MBA students, recent graduates and members of the CUREC).
+Tom had 75 students enrolled in five separate ARGUS-DCF Certification classes (a mix of CU undergraduates, CU MBA students, recent graduates and members of the CUREC).
 74 of the 75 students passed the ARGUS-DCF Certification Exam on their first attempt.
 According to ARGUS, this pass rate is unprecedented among ARGUS-DCF Certification classes offered by either ARGUS or by universities.

-Tom serves on the Technical Advisor Board for Zillow.com.
+Tom served on the Technical Advisor Board for Zillow.com.
 In addition, he has consulted for the Rocky Mountain Institute, Boulder Tomorrow, the Boulder Area Realtors, the City of Arvada, Colorado, Converium Reinsurance, AIMCO, Criterion Economics, L.L.C., the Town of Greenwich, CT, the Greenwich CT Roundhill Homeowners Association, Fidelity National Information Solutions, International Data Management, Inc., Zurich Reinsurance, Fannie Mae, The Urban Institute, the US Department of Housing and Urban Development and the Government Accounting Office.